DALAI-project/Annif_API/README.md

 - On command line type `annif run`
 - Annif API is now running on default address and port.
 You can change them following instructions given in Annif pages.
 - You can test the API
   - by using the command line and a text file containing the input.
-If the file name is `document.txt` and the used model is `yso-bonsai-fi`, you can type `cat document.txt | annif suggest yso-bonsai-fi` in the command line.
+If the file name is `document.txt` and the used model is `yso-fi`, you can type `cat document.txt | annif suggest yso-fi` in the command line.
-  - by using the test server which is running by default at http://localhost:5000/
+  - by using the web user interface which is running by default at http://localhost:5000/

   This API will be used by the [Document-analysis_API](https://github.com/DALAI-project/Document-analysis_API).
 In that repository, client code for accessing the API is also given.